DesiQuintans/adjLCD/README.md

 	- It should place the AdjLCD pak folders into your `Tools/miyoomini/` directory, e.g. `Tools/miyoomini/AdjLCD - Dimmest.pak/`.
 	- It should also create `.userdata/miyoomini/auto.sh`, which allows your screen settings to persist across reboots.
 4. Feel free to delete unwanted .paks.
-5. Find and use these tools in your *Tools* directory from the main menu.
+5. Find and use these tools in your *Tools* directory from the main menu, under the 'Adjust Screen' category.

 If you do not see the *Tools* menu then you may be in Simple Mode; delete the file `/.userdata/shared/enable-simple-mode` to exit Simple Mode.
 If this file doesn't exist, then you may have extracted the files to the wrong place.